From the Cook

 Tips & Tricks (5)

-- Layered Aromatics Technique 🧅Sauté leeks, celery, and carrots in olive oil before adding to the slow cooker to develop a deeper, more complex flavor profile for the soup.
+- Sauté Aromatics First for Deeper Flavor 🧅Bloom your leeks, carrots, and celery in olive oil for 3-4 minutes before adding to the slow cooker to caramelize their natural sugars and build a more complex base flavor.

 Recipe Facts